minalchoudhary1210-pixel/Excel-Project/README.md

 * Multi-dimensional market insights
 * Technical, temporal, and sentiment-driven analysis

-It provides a comprehensive view of stock behavior across five major Indian banks, supporting data-driven financial decisions and insights into market dynamics (page 28) .
+It provides a comprehensive view of stock behavior across five major Indian banks, supporting data-driven financial decisions and insights into market dynamics.

 ---